acrolinx/sidebar-sdk-java/README.md

 ### Using the SDK

-Note that, if you are using Java version 11 or later you will need to provide the following modules JavaFX modules:
+Note that, if you’re using Java version 11 or later you’ll need to provide the following modules JavaFX modules:

 * "javafx.web"
 * "javafx.swing"